Warning! Warning! Warning! Warning!

 This is a first draft, so please offer any feedback, I take it all seriously and I just want to make the best tutorial possible.

 Small Phillips screwdriver.
 Sharp razor knife.
 Flush cut pliers.
-Needle nodes pliers.
+Needle nosed pliers.
 Epoxy glue (or whatever glue you choose).

 Phase 1: Disassemble the Flashback.